 Smog-Eating Streets: The Concrete That Breathes

-There’s a quiet revolution unfolding beneath our tires.
-In a world where pollution clings to our lungs and city skylines vanish beneath a gray haze, California engineers have breathed new life into an old material.
+There’s a fancy revolution currently unfolding beneath our tires.
+In a world where pollution clings to our lungs and city skylines vanish beneath a soul-choking gray haze, California engineers have brought new life into an old material.

-Concrete (so long associated with sterility, with cold highways and soulless sprawl) has begun to do the unimaginable.
+Concrete (so long associated with sterility and with cold highways that you get stuck on for hours a day) has begun to do the unimaginable.

 It has begun to breathe.

-This new “smog-eating” concrete, infused with titanium dioxide nanoparticles, is more than a road.
+This new “smog-eating” concrete, infused with titanium dioxide nanoparticles, is more than a road you get to work on.

-When sunlight hits its surface, a chain reaction sparks…one that transforms nitrogen oxides and volatile organic compounds, those foul breathings of traffic and industry, into harmless nitrates.
+When sunlight hits its surface, a chain reaction sparks…one that transforms nitrogen oxides and volatile organic compounds, those lovely gases of traffic and industry that spews into the air we breathe, into harmless nitrates.

-The air, once heavy and sour, lifts just slightly, cleansed.
+And the air that was once heavy and sour, lifts just slightly, cleansed a bit.

-And yet, in tests across clogged freeways, it has lowered nitrogen oxide levels by 30%…proof that something simple, something solid and still, can make the air move easier.
+And still, in tests across clogged freeways, it has lowered nitrogen oxide levels by 30%…proof that something simple can make the air move a little easier into our poor scarred lungs.

 A New Kind of Green